 Welcome to Chris Moore's website!
 I'm an ecologist at Colby College specializing in the population and community ecology of mutualism.
 I have brader expertise in species interactions, coevolution, dispersal, seed dispersal, and ecological theory.

-I am transition to this website, so it will remain fairly bare bones through early 2023.
+I am transition to this website, so it will remain fairly bare bones through late 2023.
 I am hoping that it will provide people interested in my work a centralized location to find all my work and to learn about about it more comprehensively in the research page that I will write soon.

 28 Apr 2023